jarstingstall/jarstingstall.github.io/_posts/2015-05-17-getting-started-with-webpack-part-one.md

 ## CommonJS Module Loading

 Now we'll look at Webpack's ability to load CommonJS style modules in the browser.
-First, install the popular JavaScript utility library [lodash](https://lodash.com/) in your project directory:
+We'll use [lodash](https://lodash.com/) for this example:

 ```bash
 $ npm install lodash --save-dev
 ```

-Require the lodash library in the entry file, and use it to sort a list of users by name age:
+Require the lodash library and use it to sort a list of users by age:

 **src/index.js**